 There are or may be pending in the Congress of the United States legislative proposals relating to the federal tax treatment of interest on obligations of the nature of the Bonds and Notes.
 The State cannot predict whether and in what form any such proposal might be enacted or how such proposals, if enacted, would apply to the Bonds or Notes.
 A change in the federal tax status of Bonds or Notes issued on a tax-exempt basis may cause the value of such Bonds or Notes to fall.
 In addition, interest on such Bonds or Notes could become includible in gross income for federal income tax purposes as a result of future acts or omissions of the State.

 BORROWING PROGRAM

-The 2024 Series 2 Bonds will be the second series of transportation revenue obligations to be issued in calendar year 2024, assuming the 2024 Series 1 Bonds are issued as planned on, or about, April 2, 2024.
+The 2024 Series 1 Bonds will be the first series of transportation revenue obligations to be issued in calendar year 2024.